Server Monitoring and Job Management¶

 - General: Give staging and deployment directory paths.

-- Mail Setup: Provide with credentials to support mailing for job automation.
+- Mail Setup: Provide credentials to support mailing for job automation.

-- Path Mapping: Provides alternate paths for directory.
+- Path Mapping: Provide alternate paths for directory.

-To open the Cluster Settings, go to the Server Explorer > Right Click on Default > Cluster Settings.
+To open the Cluster Settings panel, go to the Server Explorer > Right Click on Default > Cluster Settings.